django-cumulus/django-cumulus/docs/index.rst

 container_list
 --------------

-This management command lists all the items in a Cloud Files container to stdout.
+This management command lists all the items in a container to stdout.

 Invoke the management command::